 Nothing beats this dish as a meal served after Thanksgiving or Christmas.
 It has all the elements that I look for in a dish – simple, nutritious, and comforting.

-- Sauté: In a pot or Dutch oven, sauté the aromatics and cubed ham in olive oil.
-Sauté the vegetables as well.
+- Sauté: First, sauté the aromatics and cubed ham in olive oil in a large Dutch oven over medium heat.
+Then, sauté the vegetables as well.

-- Boil: Add the broth and the rest of the ingredients except for the garnish.
-Let it cook and simmer until it thickens.
+- Boil: Next, add the chicken broth and the rest of the ingredients except for the garnish.
+Let it cook on low heat, and simmer until it thickens.
 Check the taste and season accordingly.